Configure Global Log Receiver

 Use the

-: Enter your Splunk HEC token into theBlindfolded Secret
+Use Blindfold Blindfolded Secret: Enter your Splunk HEC token into theBlindfolded Secretfield. -

 -